Your basket is currently empty!

 - Vacuum

-The list below is a list of some of the hardest words for dyslexics to spell.
-These words would be hard for anybody to read, write and spell.
+The list below shows some of the hardest words for dyslexics to spell.
+These words are tough for anyone to read, write, and spell.
+For a dyslexic child, long words can be tough.
+They often find it hard to sound out words and remember the letter order.

 - Accommodation